 The recommendation section is a potent selling tool.
 Nothing speaks louder than when others vouch for you.
 Try to get recommendations from each job you’ve held to help show your unique value proposition better.

 Recommendations will increase your credibility and establish your professionalism in your chosen career.
 It is paramount to executive branding.
 Provide recommendations via the LinkedIn platform to your colleagues and connections where appropriate.

 One way to quickly enhance your profile is by pairing up with a close colleague to write recommendations for each other.
 Be sure to write powerful testimonials for one another to encourage a potential hiring manager to consider your candidacy.
 Both of you will have enhanced profiles with useful information about the value you can bring to organizations.

 Complete Your LinkedIn Profile to All-Star Status

 While you are in edit mode for your profile, check the scale showing the level of completeness.
 Your profile is not totally complete until your level of completeness scale shows 100%.
 Even though people viewing your profile won’t see this number, your profile will rise to the top of LinkedIn search results if you have a fully completed profile.
 Optimizing your LinkedIn profile will pay huge dividends if done correctly.

-When you have a fully completed LinkedIn profile you will have a profile summary, a profile photo, a current position, two past positions, education, at least three recommendations, and specialties.
-Having a strong, fully fleshed out, keyword-rich LinkedIn profile boosts high-quality search results for your name.
-When hiring professionals do a Google search on your name to assess you, your LinkedIn profile will likely show up within the first 3 search results.
+When you have a fully completed LinkedIn profile, you will have a profile summary, a profile photo, a current position, two past positions, education, at least three recommendations, and specialties.
+Having a strong, fully fleshed-out, a keyword-rich LinkedIn profile boosts high-quality search results for your name.
+When hiring professionals, do a Google search on your name to assess you.
+Your LinkedIn profile will likely show up within the first 3 search results.